 Figure 10 – Complete output picture

-The software will be made available shortly.
+The software is available here: https://vcgit.hhi.fraunhofer.de/edrthomas/vtm-partial-output

 Note that the software does not yet implement in-loop filtering on subpicture basis due to the current interfaces of those functions that use the entire picture.
 We believe this is an SW implementation question and we would be able to provide it at the next meeting.